panospet/Search_within_Books/README.md

 inside, and also on the repetition of each word.
 For example, our code consumes more time for updating the dictionary if a book has 10 different words than having the same word repeated 10 times.

+Thus, for the `common` method we have a worst case scenario of O(N*K), where N is the number of books and K the number of words inside each book.

-`search` method only searches if a word is inside a book (O(1) for a dictionary, assuming that the hash function that python uses is close to ideal) and just stores it to another dictionary (also O(1)).
+`search` method only searches if a word is inside a book (O(1) for a dictionary (assuming that the hash function that python uses is close to ideal) and just stores it to another dictionary (also O(1)).

-Finally, both methods sort their final results, adding a O(ΚlogN) complexity to our code (when K number of books, N number of words inside the dictionary)
+Finally, both methods sort their final results, adding a O(NlogK) complexity to our code (when N number of books, K number of words inside a book)

 #### Limitations